rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc"/>
 </head>

 Generic OpenID Connect (OIDC) allows users to sign in to Rancher using their credentials from their existing account at an OIDC Identity Provider (IdP).
 Rancher supports integration with the OIDC protocol and the SAML protocol.
 Both implementations are functionally equivalent when used with Rancher.
-The following instructions describe how to create an OIDC client and configure Rancher to work with your authentication provider or your own custom IdP.
+The following instructions describe how to create an OIDC client and configure Rancher to work with your authentication provider.
 Users can then sign into Rancher using their login from the OIDC IdP.

 ## Prerequisites